Koromix/rygel/web/koffi.dev/pages/contribute.md

 node tools/koffi.js ssh debian_i386
 ```

-Each machine is configured to run a VNC server available locally, which you can use to access the display, using KRDC or any other compatible viewer.
-Use the `info` command to get the VNC port.
+Each machine is configured to run a VNC server or SPICE, which you can use to access the display, using KRDC or any other compatible viewer.
+Use the `info` command to get the VNC or the SPICE port.

 ```sh
 node tools/koffi.js info debian_x64